HMHS Britannic: Rescue

-In total, out of the 1,066 people on board, 1,036 people survived the sinking.
+Out of the 1,066 people on board, 1,036 people survived the sinking.
 Thirty people lost their lives in the disaster but only five were buried; others were not recovered and are honoured on memorials in Thessaloniki (the Mikra Memorial) and London.
 Another 38 were injured (18 crew, 20 RAMC).
 Survivors were accommodated in the warships that were anchored at the port of Piraeus while nurses and officers were hosted in separate hotels at Phaleron.
 Many Greek citizens and officials attended the funerals.
 Survivors were sent home, and few arrived in the United Kingdom before Christmas.

 In November 2006, Britannic researcher Michail Michailakis discovered that one of the 45 unidentified graves in the New British Cemetery in the town of Hermoupolis on the island of Syros contained the remains of a soldier collected from the church of Ag.
 Trias at Livadi (the former name of Korissia).
 Maritime historian Simon Mills contacted the Commonwealth War Graves Commission.
 Further research established that this soldier was a Britannic casualty, and his remains had been registered in October 1919 as belonging to a certain "Corporal Stevens".

 When the remains were moved to the new cemetery at Syros in June 1921, it was found that there was no record relating this name with the loss of the ship, and the grave was registered as unidentified.
 Mills provided evidence that this man could be Sergeant Sharpe and the case was considered by the Service Personnel and Veterans Agency.
 A new headstone for Sharpe was erected and the CWGC has updated its database.